“Everything is a lie …” – Sage Didymas

 But without warning and in the blink of an eye—or as Goethe would say, “den Augenblick”—Victoria’s life turned upside down and inside out.
 She lost both her parents and everything else she held dear.
 She could no longer be sure who she was.
 Her past life became a puff of smoke, suspending precariously in the air, to be dispersed into nothingness with a wave of the hand.
 By and large, she was like an ant on a Möbius strip or a ladybird in a Klein bottle, at a loss as to which dimension she belonged to.
 Victoria was lucky to still have her two best friends, but she would soon be separated from them by a continent and an ocean.

 Never having stayed overnight anywhere outside of Dundas in her life, Victoria ended up half way across the world in a strange land, trying to survive among people who spoke an alien language.
 Meanwhile, she had to evade decidedly sinister and doggedly determined assassins, staring down the barrel of a pistol aimed point-blank at her face, and narrowly escaping death in a fiery car crash.
 She jumped off a plane mid-flight without a parachute, almost got crushed by six container trucks during a high speed car chase, and sank to the bottom of the sea while strapped inside a car.
 She dangled from the window at the top of the tallest building in China, wrestled with a hungry tiger, jumped off a cliff, and killed three men using one arm.
+On the positive side, she would bring the World Series championship back to the city of Toronto.
 All this happened to Victoria because, without being aware of it, she held the key to the greatest mystery of the universe.

 “Stop exaggerating,” groaned Victoria as she struggled to get up.
 “Just tell the story the way it happened, please.”

 Dear Lord!
 This is unprecedented in the history of storytelling.
-The heroine of this epic tale has made a direct request for how her story should be told.
+The heroine of this epic tale has made a direct request for how she wants her story to be told.
 While this is highly unconventional, given that she’s the protagonist, she does have the prerogative.

 For those readers who may find the pompous and hifalutin lexicon of this literary fabrication discombobulating—or as Jane Austen would say, “extremely vexing”—the last sentence means Victoria Solana is the boss, and we do what the boss says.